cheeriojs/cheerio/Readme.md

 Checks to see if the `contained` DOM element is a descendant of the `container` DOM element.

 #### $.parseHTML( data [, context ] [, keepScripts ] )
 Parses a string into an array of DOM nodes.
-The `context` argument has no meaning for Cheerio, but it is maintained for API compatability.
+The `context` argument has no meaning for Cheerio, but it is maintained for API compatibility.

 #### $.load( html[, options ] )
 Load in the HTML.
 (See the previous section titled "Loading" for more information.)